We are taking applications for Live/Work Studio #3

 Current CASP Work Studio Artists-In-Residence:

-The four CASP Live/Work Studios are located on the block adjacent to the Charles Adams Gallery at 1010 Mac Davis Lane.
+The four CASP Live/Work Studios are located in Downtown Lubbock at 1010 Mac Davis Lane.
 These unique studios designed by architect Upe Flueckiger provide a personal residence, 1,100 square foot studio space, covered parking, and yard/courtyard area.
 Live/Work Studios give artists the opportunity to create, share, and exhibit work through monthly First Friday Art Trail events, open studio hours, and other community engagement opportunities.
 Residences are open to recent university level graduates and professional artists.
 Studios #1-#4 are all long-term residency studios.

 Current CASP Live/Work Artists-In-Residence:

 Jeff Wheeler is a mixed media artist whose work explores the comedy and tragedy of life on the high plains.
-He has proven to be a valuable asset to Texas Tech University as an adjunct professor in the School of Art teaching, drawing, design, and painting.
+He taught at Texas Tech University as an adjunct professor in the School of Art teaching, drawing, design, and painting.

 Ron Simons is a goldsmith who designs and makes his own jewelry as well fabricates custom jewelry for others.
 He also teaches classes in his space for beginners and advanced students interested in jewelry design and construction.